palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 ## Changelog

+- 0.37 added more pages to handle repeats; refined existing pages; added new flags to handle marking IPs SAFE (permanently released); cleaned up hmsFirewallBan.ps1; new charts for IPs blocked
 - 0.36 added read firewall log to see how many "repeat customers" there are; added pages to handle firewall log entries; changed hits per day chart to add blocked IPs and now 2 trendlines
 - 0.35 changed Hits Per Day chart from polynomial regression to plain after crazy out of whack result line appeared (google says to beware of skewing); moved all of chart javascript into chart php files for housekeeping purposes
 - 0.34 improved reban IP elements